brillout/goldpage/docs/readme.template.md

 With the page config
 `doNotRenderInBrowser` you control whether a page is loaded & rendered in the browser.
-When setting `doNotRenderInBrowser: true`, the page has no (or very little) browser-side JavaScript.
+By setting `doNotRenderInBrowser: true`, the page has no (or very little) browser-side JavaScript.
-Removing browser-side JavaScript makes your page blazing fast on mobile.
+For pages that are non-interative, removing browser-side JavaScript is an effective way to have blazing fast performance on mobile.

 <br/>
 :mountain:&nbsp;&nbsp; <b>Future-proof & Rock-solid</b>

-`ssr-coin` takes care of SSR and SSR only and is agnostic to the JavaScript ecosystem &mdash;
+`ssr-coin` takes care of SSR and SSR only &mdash;
-it can adopt the libraries of the future making it resilient and future-proof.
+it is agnostic to the JavaScript ecosystem and can adopt the libraries of the future.
+This makes it resilient and future-proof.

-`ssr-coin` will likely survive a long time and eventually become rock-solid.
+`ssr-coin` will likely survive a long time and will eventually become rock-solid.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path